sdkbox-doc/en/src/phunwaremessaging/readme.md

 if you get `miss HttpClient` error when set build sdk to 23:

-1. if use eclipse, copy `$ANDROID_SDK_ROOT/platforms/android-23/optional/org.apache.http.legacy.jar` to your project `libs` folder
 2. if use android studio, add this to your gradle:

 ``` groovy